28 Different Types of Weevils With Pictures

 The blunt knapweed flower weevil, or Larinus obtusus, is a type of weevil native to Europe and Asia.

-This weevil is known for its ability to feed on the flowers and seeds of knapweed plants, which are considered invasive species in many parts of the world.
+This weevil is known for its ability to feed on the flowers and seeds of knapweed plants, considered invasive species in many parts of the world.

 This weevil is also known for its unique physical characteristics, including a blunt snout and a distinctive black-and-white pattern on its body.